 NOTE 1 It is anticipated that the IECEx Secretariat will provide the assessment team with information on the performance of the body in completed PTB Ex PT Scheme programs.

 NOTE 2 Assessor should ask what is being done about results.
 This includes what has happened when testing process changed as result of a program, for example, could look at management review agenda/minutes

+NOTE 3 Assessor shall document which previous programmes relevant to an Applicant’s scope of application are still available (typically the two programmes from the cycle prior to the year of application).
+If these programmes are not successfully completed before the initial assessment, then the assessor shall document in the report how compliance with IECEx OD 202 was determined.